nmshd/documentation/_docs_explore/64-request-items.md

 ### Examples {#proposeattributerequestitem-examples}

--   Onboard an authenticated user and propose the known private Attributes
+-   Onboard an existing customer to Enmeshed and propose the known private Attributes, like its name or address.
 -   Ask the user if a newsletter would be of interest and propose the opt-in.
 This could be stored as a RelationshipAttribute with owner = recipient and could then be changed by the recipient at will.

 ### Properties {#proposeattributerequestitem-properties}